Since 2022 the Swedish agencies FRA, Must and Säkerhetspolisen jointly host an

 server: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=75622eeeebd720c7f163d27b54c6a0dce1365dbb, for GNU/Linux 3.2.0, with debug_info, not stripped

-I solved this challenge entirely using only static analysis in Ghidra, and in hindsight I’m not sure dynamic analysis would be of much help for this challenge.
+I solved this challenge entirely using only static analysis in Ghidra, and in

 The handle_client function handles the communication protocol between the